h-greggc/hugo-travel-dream/content/posts/Barcelona/index.md

 {{< two-figures >}}
 {{< figure
   class="column"
+  src="0512-gaudi-house.jpeg"
-  src="0512-gaudi-house.jpeg" caption="An example of Antoni Gaudi houses in Barcelona."
+  caption="An example of Antoni Gaudi houses in Barcelona."
 >}}

 {{< figure
   class="column"
+  src="0512-gaudi-house2.jpeg"
+  href="0512-gaudi-house2.jpeg"
-  src="0512-gaudi-house2.jpeg" link="0512-gaudi-house2.jpeg" caption="Magnified view of the Gaudi house.
+  caption="Magnified view of the Gaudi house.
 Gaudi's houses are very detailed and complex in architectural design. **\<click twice on photo to zoom!\>**"
 >}}

 {{< /two-figures >}}

 Gaudi had three major passions that course through all of his work: architecture, nature, and God.
 The culmination of his weaving the three passions together is in the Basilica de la Sagrada Familia, started in 1882.
 Its targeted completion is 2026, but my firsthand observation is that finishing in 2026 is an overly-optimistic goal!
 Although the church is a sanctioned project of the Catholic Church, it must be built on donations and volunteerism.
 That's why it is still under construction even after 143 years of work!
 Moreover, the rights to the surrounding areas have not been fully secured.
-For example, the doorways in the eastern facade are a dozen or more feet off the pavement--a sidewalk and busy side street.
-Presently, the only way to use the facade entrance is by ladder!!
+For example, the doorways in the eastern facade are a dozen or more feet off the pavement--a sidewalk on busy side street.
+Presently, the only way to use the facade entrance is by ladder!
 Fortunately, the northern and southern porticos are open for business (LOL)!

-> The surrealist artist, Salvador Dali, once commented that Gaudi possessed “superbly creative bad taste.”
-But far from a critic, Dali admired the architect and also said  “In Passeig de Gràcia you will find sensational examples of this type of delirious architecture, true solidified Debussian music![^3]."
+> _The surrealist artist, Salvador Dali, once commented that Gaudi possessed “superbly creative bad taste.”
+But far from a critic, Dali admired the architect and also said  “In Passeig de Gràcia you will find sensational examples of this type of delirious architecture, true solidified Debussian music![^3]_."

 <br>